 You will wander around an eerie grimy ship’s decks and bowels, which are deliciously realistic and accurate, looking at the map to identify each passenger’s chamber.
-You will learn about the people who lived on the vessel, all by using the Memento Mortem to jump from corpse to corpse, from gruesome assassination to unfortunate accident, uncovering the series of awful disasters that left the Obra Dinn devoid of life.
+You will learn about the people who lived on the vessel, all by using the Memento Mortem to jump from body to body, from gruesome assassination to unfortunate accident, uncovering the series of awful disasters that left the Obra Dinn devoid of life.

 The game is not too interested in telling a deep story, but more about seeping in a vibe, the feeling of uncanniness of what happens at sea, of sailors and sirens and mutiny.
 The diverse crew members drink and chat and play cards, they live on the decks and die in every corner, either at the hands of their fellow men or at the will of the weirdest fates.

 It is not a point and click adventure or a graphic novel, but instead a ship-shaped puzzle box with tons of layers that is asking the player to figure out how to open it up or piece it back together.
 The game feels like one of those corkboards, cluttered with tons of images and notes, messily connected with pins and ropes.
-Every discovery in “Return of the Obra Dinn” feels uniquely logical and yours, and it is contantly surprising how such a tangled system can have these small moments where a few pieces fit and you reach a clean conclusion, like “This man is clearly the surgeon of the ship.” or “This woman must be the captain’s wife.”
+Every discovery in “Return of the Obra Dinn” feels uniquely logical and yours, and it is constantly surprising how such a tangled system can have these small moments where few pieces fit and you reach a clean conclusion, like “This man is clearly the surgeon of the ship.” or “This woman must be the captain’s wife.”

-If there is something apart from the premise and the gameplay, that is completely special, it surely is the aesthetics.
-Both, the amazing soundtrack and the strange visuals, especially the paper-like dithered shader that Lucas Pope put together, are something else.
+If there is something apart from the premise and the gameplay that is completely special, it surely is the aesthetics.
+Both, the amazing soundtrack and strange visuals, especially the paper-like dithered shader that Lucas Pope put together, are something else.
 They work wonders with everything the game wants to be, and make you feel the grunginess of the setting so deeply.